Appearance

 Optional

-yg init. - quality — Quality thresholds
+- quality — Quality thresholds (see Quality config below).

 Node types are defined in the separate architecture file (.yggdrasil/yg-architecture.yaml), not in yg-config.yaml.